JuliaDynamics/NetworkDynamics.jl/docs/src/symbolic_indexing.md

 ## Fundamental Symbolic Indices
 The default types for this access are the types [`VIndex`](@ref), [`EIndex`](@ref), [`VPIndex`](@ref) and [`EPIndex`](@ref).
 Each of those symbolic indices consists of 2 elements: a reference to the network component and a reference to the symbol within that component.
 As such:
 - `VIndex(2, :x)` refers to variable with symbolic name `:x` in vertex number 2.
 - `EPIndex(4, 2)` refers to the *second* parameter of the edge component for the 4th edge.
-- `VPIndex`() refers to (@Hans please fill in this with an example)
-- `EPIndex`() refers to (@Hans please fill in this with an example)

 !!! details "Setup code to make following examples work"
     ```@example si